cowprotocol/composable-cow/README.md

 ##### Single Order

-1. Call `ComposableCoW.create` with the `ConditionalOrderParams` struct.
+1. From the context of the Safe that is placing the order, call `ComposableCoW.create` with the `ConditionalOrderParams` struct.
 Optionally set `dispatch = true` to have events emitted that are picked up by a watch tower.

 ##### Merkle Root